-Gold adorned mini twists are a stylish way to minimize manipulation that can cause breakage.
-If you find your ends getting dry, wet the ends and apply a little olive oil.
+Gold-adorned mini twists are a stylish way to minimize manipulation that can cause breakage.
+If you find your ends getting dry, wet them and apply a little olive oil.

 This beautiful updo can work for locs and minis.
 Be sure to keep your hair and scalp moisturized along the way.
-To keep my hair and scalp moisturized, I fill a continuous spray bottle with water and aloe and spray it liberally when my hair feels dry.
+To do this, I fill a continuous spray bottle with water and aloe, spritzing it liberally when my hair feels dry.

 Cropped Bantu Knots

-If you have a cropped natural cut, these mini Bantus are a great way to switch things up.
-You'll need a good pomade to keep those edges in place.
-I enjoy using Oyin's Handmade Burnt Sugar Pomade ($14) as edge control because it keeps my 4c hair in place, and is made with a mix of hydrating butters and candelilla wax.
+If you have a cropped natural cut, mini Bantus are a great way to switch things up.
+You'll need a good pomade to keep edges in place.
+I enjoy using Oyin's Handmade Burnt Sugar Pomade ($14) as edge control because it keeps my 4C hair in place, and is made with a mix of hydrating butters and candelilla wax.

-If you can't tell, I am a sucker for a bob.
+If you can't tell, I'm a sucker for a bob.
 What I love about this chin-length cut is how simple yet sleek it is.
-Take a cue from Lania and let your ends run free for an I-woke-up-like this look.

 Cornrows are a protective style classic.
 Learning how to braid your own hair can take some practice, but once you get the gist of it, you'll be asking yourself why you didn't learn sooner.